 How to boost collagen production.
-Collagen is the most abundant protein in the human body, found in the bones, muscles, skin, and tendons.
-It is the substance that holds the body together.
-There are many types of collagen, but our body mainly consists of type 1, 2, and 3.
+Collagen is the most abundant protein in the human body, found in bones, muscles, skin, and tendons.
+It is the substance that holds your body together.
+There are many types of collagen, but your body mainly consists of type 1, 2, and 3.
 As we age, we produce less collagen, hence the tendency toward wrinkles, thinning skin, joint pain and muscle weakness.
 So how does it decline?

 Factors that delete your collagen levels:

-When you consume too much simple carbs like refined sugar, they rapidly break down into unused glucose.
-The excess unused sugar gets attached to the fats and proteins in our skin, a process known as glycation.
-Glycation produces enzymes that can weaken and break down our collagen and elastin fibres.
+When you consume refined sugar, it rapidly break down into glucose.
+Any excess glucose (that doesn’t get used for energy) gets attached to fats and proteins in your skin fibres, known as glycation.
+Glycation produces enzymes that can weaken and break down your collagen and elastin fibres.

 High processed food such as processed meat, trans fats cause dehydration and promoting oxidative stress.
-Also, trans fats make you vulnerable to UV damage.
+Trans fats also make you more vulnerable to UV damage.